colejoh/letter-to-representative/README.md

 # letter-to-representative
-A service that uses the Lob API to send a letter to your representative.
+A website that uses the Lob API to send a letter to your representative.

 ## Requirements
   1. Node.js